cypherpunk-academy/2064/en/058_2064_Bomb threat.md

 That'll cut off your index finger first.
 No need for me to expend force.
 Off.
-Normal household scissors, specially sharpened.
+Regular household scissors, specially sharpened.
 And then the ring finger.
 Off.
 Then the little one.